hoprnet/hoprnet/.processes/development.md

 - All PR‘s must pass all status checks/tests before merging.
 - Releases can be merged back to `master`, but not always necessary.
 - When in conflict, chat and engage with the team.

-### Releases

-To release, we do a code-freeze in our codebase by branching out a specific release by naming the branch `release/*`.
-New patches are then merged on that particular branch to deploy on every change.

 ### Workflow